Disappearance of Joan Risch: Disappearance

-Joan made lunch for her children and put David into his room for his afternoon nap, which almost always lasted until 2 p.m.
-At 1 p.m., Barbara Barker brought her son, Douglas, also 4, over to play with Lillian.
-During the time they were there, they observed Joan come in and out to prune some plants and put the shears she had used back in the garage.
+Risch made lunch for her children and put David into his room for his afternoon nap, which almost always lasted until 2 p.m.
+At 1 p.m., Barbara Barker brought her son, Douglas, also aged 4, over to play with Lillian.
+During the time they were there, they observed Risch come in and out to prune some plants and put the shears she had used back in the garage.
 Shortly before 2 p.m.
-Joan came out again and took the children back across the street to the Barkers' house.
+Risch came out again and took the children back across the street to the Barkers' house.
 She told the two she would be back.
 Lillian later told police she did not see anyone else in the area at the time.
 She and Douglas played on a swing set from which they could not see the Risch house.
 Around 2:15 p.m., Barker briefly saw Joan, wearing what she thought was a trench coat over her clothing, move quickly up her driveway, carrying something red with outstretched arms from her car towards the garage.
 At the time she assumed her neighbor was chasing one of the children.
-It was the last confirmed time anyone saw Joan Risch.
+This proved to be the last confirmed time sighting of Joan.

-An hour later, Virginia Keene, the daughter of the Risches' next-door neighbors, got off the school bus and as she neared her home, she recalled seeing an unfamiliar car, possibly a General Motors model, dirty and two-tone with one of the colors being blue.
-Five minutes later, another local resident who lived on a nearby street said they stopped while driving up Old Bedford to let a car back out of either the Keenes' or the Risches' driveway.
+An hour later, Virginia Keene, the daughter of the Risches' next-door neighbors, got off the school bus.
+As she neared her home, she recalled seeing an unfamiliar car, possibly a General Motors model, which was dirty and two-tone with one of the colors being blue.
+Five minutes later, another nearby resident said they stopped while driving up Old Bedford Road to let a car back out of either the Keenes' or the Risches' driveway.
 Both Virginia and her mother said there was no car in their driveway at that time.

-Barker took Lillian back to her home at 3:40 p.m., intending to take her children out on a shopping trip with her.
+Barbara Barker took Lillian back to her home at 3:40 p.m., intending to take her children out on a shopping trip with her.
 Believing Joan was still in the house, she left.
-When she returned at 4:15 p.m., Lillian came back to the Barkers' house.
-"Mommy is gone and the kitchen is covered with red paint", she told Barbara.
-Her brother was crying in his crib because his diaper needed to be changed.
+When she returned at 4:15 p.m., Lillian came back to the Barkers' house, telling Barbara: "Mommy is gone and the kitchen is covered with red paint."
+Lillian's brother was found crying in his crib because his diaper needed to be changed.
 After Barbara went to the Risch house herself and verified Lillian's account, she called the police at 4:33 p.m.